yousan/swatcher/README.md

 # Run Swatcher
 `swatcher` uses `systemd`.
-You can sure that systemd loaded `swatcher` successfully as a systemd unit using `sudo systemctl status swatcher` command.
+You can sure that systemd loaded `swatcher` successfully as a unit, using `sudo systemctl status swatcher` command.
 After you can check that, run below command.
 ```bash
 sudo systemctl start swatcher
 ```